It’s Not Always Down To Beginner’s Luck

-This summer marks the culmination of Manchester’s reign as European City of Science, an accolade that has seen the city celebrate all things science-related, as well as its place at the forefront of scientific developments.
+This summer marks the culmination of Manchester’s reign as the European City of Science, an accolade that has seen the city celebrate all things science-related, as well as its place at the forefront of scientific developments.
 While the city’s historical and cultural influence cannot be overlooked, I’m delighted to have seen such a focus placed on Manchester as an innovative, forward-thinking and world-leading pillar in the world of science and technology.

 As the celebrations come to a close, it’s important to look towards the future.
 While the distinction will move to Toulouse in 2018, I feel that it’s important to recognise the technologies that have paved the way for scientific developments.